zatsepinvl/effective-craft/books/clean-coder.md

 - When the meeting gets boring, leave.
 Find a way to politely exit that meeting.

 #### Have an Agenda and a Goal
+- Make sure you know agenda, and a goal of a meeting you are asked to go.
+- If the agenda has been high jacked during the meeting, request that the new topic be tabled and the agenda be followed.

+#### Stand-Up Meetings
+- Each participant should require no more than **one minute** to answer the questions:
+    - What did I do yesterday?
+    - What am I going to do today?
+    - What's in my way?

+#### Iteration Planning Meetings
+- Select the backlog items that will be executed in the next iteration.
+    - Estimates should already be done.
+    - Assessment of business value should already be done.
+    - (In really good orgs) The acceptance/component tests should already be written or sketched out.
+- Discuss briefly each candidate backlog item and then either select or reject it.
+    - No more than 5-10 minutes on each item.
+- Ideally, this meeting should take no more than 5% of the total work time in the iteration.

+#### Iteration Retrospective and Demo
+- Iteration Retrospective
+    - Conducted at the end of each iteration.
+    - Discuss what went right and what went wrong.
+    - No more than 20 minutes.
+- Demo
+    - Stakeholders see a demo of the newly working features.
+    - No more than 25 minutes.
+- Schedule them before quitting time on the last day of the iteration.
+- Remember, it's only been a week or two so there shouldn't be all that uch to talk about.

+#### Arguments/Disagreements
 - :tbd